palantir/dialogue/dialogue-clients/metrics.md

 Instrumentation for the ROUND_ROBIN node selection strategy (currently implemented by BalancedChannel).
 - `dialogue.roundrobin.success` tagged `channel-name`, `hostIndex` (meter): Meter of the requests that were successfully made, tagged by the index of the host.
 (Note if there are >10 nodes this metric will not be recorded).

+## Dialogue Serde

+`com.palantir.dialogue:dialogue-serde`

+### dialogue.feature-flags
+Feature flag metrics.
+Metrics in this package should not be relied upon for ongoing monitoring, as they are likely to be removed once a feature is rolled out fully.

+- `dialogue.feature-flags.calling-thread-executor.enabled` (meter): Number of calls that used CallingThreadExecutor

+- `dialogue.feature-flags.calling-thread-executor.disabled` (meter): Number of calls that did not use CallingThreadExecutor

 ## Tritium Metrics

 `com.palantir.tritium:tritium-metrics`